 Discovering Phnom Penh’s Architectural Heritage from Colonial Buildings to New Khmer Architecture

-Updates 2017 and 2018: Phnom Penh is developing at a rapid rate and, unfortunately, some of the structures listed in the original post (published in 2016) no longer exist or are being redeveloped.
+Updates: Phnom Penh is developing at a rapid rate and, unfortunately, some of the structures listed in the original post (published in 2016) no longer exist or are being redeveloped.
 I’ve added a comment next to the applicable building in the body of the text below.
 If anyone has any future updates, I would be grateful to hear from you.
+(Last updated January 2020).

 I’m going to begin by saying that we cannot take any credit for the contents of the walking tour of Phnom Penh which I am about to showcase.
 During our recent extended period in Cambodia’s capital, we stumbled across a superb company called Khmer Architecture Tours.
 They offer some fascinating guided walking and cyclo tours of the city’s modern and colonial architecture for very reasonable prices.
 Guides tend to be a mixture of students of architecture, researchers as well as local and expat architect enthusiasts.
 This kind of thing is right up our street (if you’ll excuse the pun) but unfortunately, we missed out joining one of their guided tours because they are mostly offered at the weekends and the timing didn’t quite work out for us.